StevenButtifint/StevenButtifint/README.md

     </td>
   </tr>
   <tr>
-    <td align="center" width="50%">This interactive sandbox visualizer was made in Java using the Lightweight Java Game Library (LWJGL).
-Visually compare different search algorithms in a sandbox grid.
-Place walls and checkpoints to make the route task unique and watch the different algorithms go about finding their solutions.
+    <td align="center" width="50%">This interactive sandbox visualizer, created in Java using the Lightweight Java Game Library (LWJGL), lets you visually compare various search algorithms on a grid.
+Customize the challenge by placing walls and checkpoints, then observe how different algorithms find their solutions.
     </td>
-    <td align="center" width="50%">This application simplifies task management through its user-friendly interface, enabling users to stay organized while achieving their goals.
-Your can easily track your progress and manage tasks for today.
-It was developed with Python, it uses PyQt for frontend and SQLite for backend.
+    <td align="center" width="50%">This task manager streamlines task management with its user-friendly interface, helping users stay organized and reach their goals.
+Easily track progress and manage today's tasks.
+It was developed using Python, with PyQt for the frontend and SQLite for the backend.
     </td>
   </tr>
   <tr>